Cornwall, New York: Geography

 Cornwall's terrain is quite diverse, with considerable relief.
-It is shaped by the valleys of Moodna and Woodbury creeks, and includes estuarine salt marshes, heavily developed residential and commercial areas, rolling farms, and rocky, scrub-covered ridges and mountaintops.
+It is shaped by the valleys of the Moodna and Woodbury creeks, and includes estuarine salt marshes, heavily developed residential and commercial areas, rolling farms, and rocky, scrub-covered ridges and mountaintops.
 There are two major protected areas mostly within the town: Storm King State Park and the privately managed Black Rock Forest.